 Like warts that appear on other areas of your skin, genital warts are caused by a virus — HPV — that infects the top layers of your skin.
 There are more than 100 different types of HPV, but only a few can cause genital warts.
 These strains of the virus are highly contagious and spread through sexual contact with an infected person.

 About two-thirds of people who have sexual contact with someone who has genital warts develop the condition — usually within three months of contact, but in some cases not for years.

-Because it’s often difficult to detect genital warts, your doctor may apply an acetic acid solution to your genitals to whiten any warts.
+Detecting Genital Warts because it’s often difficult to detect genital warts, your dermatologist may apply an acetic acid solution to your genitals to whiten any warts.
 Then, he or she may view them through a special microscope called a colposcope.